Hailsham: Secondary

 The town has one secondary comprehensive school, Hailsham Community College, located in Battle Road, which achieved a specialist status of sports college.

 The town also has an independent secondary school, Bede's School, formerly St Bede's School.

 In literature, the novel Never Let Me Go uses the fictional Hailsham school as a background, although filming for the screen adaptation was done at Ham House, Surrey.

 Healthcare

 Hailsham is served by five NHS doctors’ practices, one health centre, one physiotherapy unit and four NHS dental practices.
 Hospitals serving this area are located in Eastbourne, Hastings, Uckfield and Crowborough, and are managed by the East Sussex Hospitals NHS Trust.

 Transport

 Road

 Hailsham is near the junction of two major roads, the A22 road to Eastbourne and the A27 South Coast Trunk Road.

-Hailsham is served by Stagecoach Buses on routes that serve the town, extending to Eastbourne, Bexhill and Uckfield).
+Hailsham is served by Brighton & Hove route 28 linking with Eastbourne, Lewes and Brighton.
+Stagecoach Buses on routes that serve the town, extending to Eastbourne, Bexhill and Uckfield).
 Cuckmere Buses, an independent charity run by volunteers, provides supplementary bus links into Hailsham to and from neighbouring villages.
 The Hailsham Bus Alliance was set up by Hailsham Town Council in January 2012 to drive forward improvements to the planning of bus routes and bus stop networks.